-Malapascua is a Philippine island located in Visayan Sea, approx 6,8 km (4,2 ml) across a shallow strait from Cebu Island's northernmost tip.
+Malapascua is an island located in The Philippines (Visayan Sea), located approx 7 km (4 ml) across a shallow strait from Cebu Island's northernmost tip.
 The island is quite small, only around 2,5 x 1 km (1,55 x 0,6 ml), and has 8 hamlets.

 - Malapascua Island became popular fairly recently (during the early 1990s) as a diving destination.
 Prior to it, the isle was famous for its vast white sand Bounty Beach.